 Nissa and I explored the most effective use cases for the Yoti app (which verifies legal identities or key personal details, like age) among UK charities.

 We also explored the use cases for Yoti Keys, Yoti’s offline solution, which is a product in development that enables charities to register and subsequently identify people accessing their services without needing a smartphone, documentation or connectivity.

 You can find more information about Yoti’s social purpose here.

-If you work for a charity based and working in the UK then we’d love to hear from you.
+We told people who worked for charities based and working in the UK that we’d love to hear from them.

-The research will end in late September, with a first look at our findings coming out later in the year.
+The research ended in late September 2018, with a first look at our findings coming out later that year.

 Nissa’s insights from the research were published here.